FLOOR-ide

 Upper limit: 10 mg/day (adults), 0.1 mg/kg/day dental fluorosis threshold in children

 Dental fluorosis (cosmetic to severe pitting), skeletal fluorosis (joint stiffness, calcification of ligaments, osteosclerosis), GI symptoms with acute ingestion.
-Fatal dose: 5-10 mg/kg body weight.
+Probably toxic dose (warrants emergency medical treatment): ~5 mg/kg body weight.
+Certainly lethal dose: approximately 5-10 g total ingested (32-64 mg/kg body weight).

 80-90% from water (sodium fluoride), 50-80% from food depending on matrix